LG's latest innovations have won widespread honors at CES2022 - ExBulletin

 Popular Science: CES 2022’s Best Game Gadget Gear Patrol: Best Ever Seen from CES 2022 Twice: Choose CES 2022 Winners Input Mug: CES 2022 Must-See Monitor

-For more information on LG’s CES 2022 awards and honors, as well as additional information about LG’s products announced at CES, please visit ces2022.lgusnewsroom.com.
+For more information on LG’s CES2022 Awards and Honors, as well as additional information about LG’s products announced at CES, please visit www.LGnewsroom.com.

 Sources